duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 # Fathead Instant Answers

-Each Fathead instant answer is powered by a simple database.
-When the instant answer is triggered, the corresponding row from the database is returned, using a single template for all Fathead instant answers.
-Your job, as the author of an instant answer, is to write a program that generates the database, known as output.txt.
-The program may be written in any reasonable language, and will be run periodically to keep the database current.
+Fatheads are key-value instant answers backed by a database.
+The keys of the database are typically words or phrases, and they are also used as the triggers for the instant answer.
+When a database key is queried, the corresponding row from the database is returned, which is typically a paragraph of text.
+Developing a Fathead instant answer entails writing a program that generates an ``output.txt`` file.
+This tab-delimited file indicates the keys and values for the database, as well as some other important information discussed below.
+The program may be written in any reasonable language, and if necessary, will be run periodically to keep the database current.

+The "output.txt" file that is generated will be consumed by the DuckDuckGo backend, cleaned up (details below) and then finally entered into an SQL database.

 ## Structure